sustainability-zhaw/keywords/README.md

 For English, each term is internally duplicated for UK and US-spelling.
 In the worst case this leads nine internal matches.
 These remain internal and are exposed as the same index term, so it is not needed to focus on the particular spelling.
 However, the indexer will not account for mixed uses of the spelling within the same record!

 This repo has **no functional component**.
 All files under any ˋsrcˋ or ˋarchˋ-folder are tagged for removal.

+## Usage

+This repo updates the index terms in the dashboard everytime a spreadsheet changes on the main branch.
+The new terms are automatically loaded via [a webhook service](https://github.com/sustainability-zhaw/keyword-webhook).

 ## Limitations